withcenter/fireflow/README.md

 # Fireflow

-* `Fireflow` is an open source, easy and rapid development tool to build apps like social network service, forum based community service, online shopping service, and much more.
+* `Fireflow` is an open source, easy to use and rapid development tool to build apps like social network service, forum based community service, online shopping service, and much more.

 * `Fireflow` is developped for `FlutterFlow`.
 But it can be used for `Flutter` also.
   * For the example code of Flutter, see [the example project](https://github.com/withcenter/fireflow/tree/main/example).